CONTACT US

 Build Performance

-However, there are other benefits that give RN an edge over other platforms, for instance, it has a built-in camera while you need to add a plugin in Cordova to support native functionality.
+If you compare their builds then you might notice that Apache Cordova is better in terms of build time and it also produces smaller built packages.
+React Native takes more time to build performance and also produces large packages.
+Still, there are other benefits that give RN an edge over other platforms.
+For instance, it has built-in camera support while you need to add a plugin in Cordova to offer native functionality.

 App Performance

-As we know that the foundation of the Cordova app is written according to standard web technologies due to which it takes a lot more time to render the application.
+Since the foundation of the Cordova was written according to standard web technologies, it needs more time to render an app.

 Debugging Capabilities

 Cordova does not come with a pre-packaged debugging environment.
-You have to go through the documentation and prepare a local environment for debugging purpose.
+You have to go through the documentation and prepare a local environment for debugging purposes.

 While in React Native you can debug JavaScript code via Chrome Developer Tool.
 Now, there is a standalone application with which you can drill through the React Native projects.